 How long does it take sedation dentistry to wear off?

-Since nitrous oxide is a gas, the effects will wear off almost immediately once the mask is removed.
-Oral sedation on the other hand will take hours to wear off.
+Since nitrous oxide is a gas, the effects will wear off almost immediately after removing the mask.
+Oral sedation, on the other hand, will take hours to wear off.
 Once your appointment ends, you will need a ride home since you will still be sedated.
 Depending on your dosage, the effects should wear off in about two to eight hours.

 How will I feel during oral sedation?

 Oral sedation will put you into a deep state of relaxation.
 You will not be asleep and can even respond to basic commands.
 Most people know what is happening but are not anxious about it.
-The greatest advantage about this form of sedation is patients do not remember much from the appointment if anything at all.
+The greatest advantage of this form of sedation is patients do not remember much from the appointment, if anything at all.

 Can I still feel pain during dental sedation?

 Being in a sedated state will raise your threshold for pain.
 However, we will still use local anesthetic for your comfort.
 We will inject the numbing agent after you are sedated.
 This is helpful for patients who suffer from a fear of needles.

 Will I be able to hear the dentist when I’m sedated?